rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 These files are normally compressed & encrypted.
 So another `Python` job was created to automatically unzip them (via `7zip`) & decrypt them (via `ZPH2CSV.exe`) where relevant.

 These jobs need to be run periodically.
-So a `batchfile` specifying the `Python` jobs was scheduled in `Task Scheduler` on the same server as `LoggerNet`.
+So a `batchfile` specifying the `Python` jobs was scheduled in `Task Scheduler` on the same server as the web application.

 ---